monadicstack/frodo/README.md

 * No .proto files.
 Your services are just idiomatic Go code.
 * Auto-generate APIs that play nicely with `net/http`, middleware, and other standard library compatible API solutions.
 * Auto-generate RPC clients in multiple languages like Go and JavaScript.
+* Auto-generate strongly-typed mock implementations of your service for unit testing.
-* Auto-generate OpenAPI documentation so others know how to interact with your API (if they can't use the client).
+* Create OpenAPI documentation so others know how to interact with your API (if they can't use the client).

 Frodo automates all the boilerplate associated with service communication, data marshaling, routing, error handling, etc. so you